Table of Contents

 6. Usersnap: Bug Reports That Developers Actually Love

-Usersnap captures technical context most tools miss:
+Usersnap records technical context that most tools don’t:

 Client Win: